 Community colleges will enter a whole new world as 15 of them begin offering four-year degree programs under legislation authored by Sen. Marty Block (D-39).

-SACRAMENTO – State Senator Marty Block today issued the following statement upon passage of California’s 2014-15 budget:
+State Sen. Marty Block (D-39) today issued the following statement following release of Gov. Jerry Brown’s 2015-16 budget proposal:

 “Today, the flag was dropped on the race to complete a balanced budget by the end of June.
 As legislators and the public weigh in, we will iron out differences and work to ensure the budget is balanced and reflects the values and diverse needs of our state.

 SACRAMENTO – The Senate Rules Committee today formally appointed Senator Marty Block (D-39) to serve on a combination of familiar and new state Senate policy committees.